sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ## Next steps

-Now that you know how to apply an event filter to a handler and use a filter asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.
+Now that you know how to apply an event filter to a handler and use a filter dynamic runtime asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.

 [1]:  ../filters/
 [2]: ../../../operations/maintain-sensu/troubleshoot#log-file-locations
 [3]: ../../observe-process/send-slack-alerts/
 [4]: #approach-1-use-sensuctl-to-create-an-event-filter
-[5]: #approach-2-use-an-event-filter-asset
+[5]: #approach-2-use-an-event-filter-dynamic-runtime-asset
 [6]: ../../../operations/deploy-sensu/assets/
 [7]: ../../../operations/deploy-sensu/use-assets-to-install-plugins/
 [8]: https://bonsai.sensu.io/assets/nixwiz/sensu-go-fatigue-check-filter